nicohlr/ipychart/docs/docs/user_guide/charts.md

 #### cubicInterpolationMode

-* `'default'`: algorithm uses a custom weighted cubic interpolation, which produces pleasant curves for all types of datasets.
+* `'default'`: algorithm that uses a custom weighted cubic interpolation, which produces pleasant curves for all types of datasets.
-* `'monotone'`: algorithm is more suited to `y = f(x)` datasets : it preserves monotonicity (or piecewise monotonicity) of the dataset being interpolated, and ensures local extremums (if any) stay at input data points.
+* `'monotone'`: this algorithm is more suited to `y = f(x)` datasets : it preserves monotonicity (or piecewise monotonicity) of the dataset being interpolated, and ensures local extremums (if any) stay at input data points.

 #### Stepped